pchoudhary23/Song-Recommendation-system/README.md

 # Song Recommendation System

 This project was part of CSE6242 coursework at Georgia Tech.
-It was completed while working with 3 other fellow batchmates.
+It was completed while working with 3 other fellow batchmates: Saksham Arora, Abhinav Arun, and Mehul Soni.

 The outcome of the project was a Tableau UI for song recommendation based on collaborative filtering with Python Backend and TabPy integration.
 The product would take user's spoitfy user id as an input and would generate a personalised playlist.
 The key feature of the product was mood controls, a toggle bar which allowed the users to update their personalised playlist as per their mood, and explainibility views, a group of charts helping the user to understand the recommended playlist attributes and the source of its origination( how the recommendations were made).